Applications for this mentorship are accepted year round. Submit an application when you're ready to begin.

 NOTE: Shifting some dates around may be necessary but any changes will be communicated well in advance, if possible.

 Contact us HERE if you have any questions about this program.

-Mentor Rosie J. Pova is a multi-published, award-winning children's author, poet, speaker, and writing coach.
-Rosie's upcoming picture book, Sunday Rain, will be released in March 2021.
-It's a story that celebrates imagination, the love of books, and new friendships, and it's now available for pre-order.
+Instructor Rosie J. Pova is a multi-published, award-winning children's author, poet, speaker, and writing coach.
+Rosie's latest picture book, Sunday Rain, was released in March 2021, and her upcoming one, The School of Failure: A Story about Success will be released in spring 2022.
 Rosie also speaks on many women's topics and has appeared on TV, radio and print media.
-Originally from Bulgaria, Rosie now lives in Dallas, TX with her family.
-Find out more at her website or on her Amazon Author Page.